-FAQ sections make life easier for customers and also for you.
+FAQ sections in online store websites make life easier for customers, and for you.

-No waiting for you to answer the phone, or respond to an email.
+For customers, finding the answer on the FAQ page is usually less hassle than contacting you.
+No waiting for you to answer the phone.
+Or respond to an email.

 FAQS - About Us / Contact

-The About Us section tells the customer who owns the store, and relevant details about why the store exists and how it runs.
-For example, it can include details of the company’s origin story or purpose.
+About Us tells the customer who owns the store.
+It states why the store exists and how it runs.
+This often includes the company’s origin story and purpose.

 FAQs - Ordering and Shipping

 The Ordering and Shipping section of the FAQs tells customers how your order to delivery system works.

 This is an area where customers often have the most questions, so it’s helpful for them (and you) to be thorough in the answers you give.

 This includes :-